charlesquick/AOG-Bogballe-Bridge/README.md

 ### AgOpenGPS Setup

-Your implement in AgOpenGPS should be set to use 8 sections, however 2 or 4 section configurations are also supported.
+Your tool in AgOpenGPS should be set to use 8 sections, however 2 or 4 section configurations are also supported.
 Sections must all be the same size.

 Enable UDP in AgIO, and if you don't already have an ethernet-based autosteer system, see the section below.